Fields of Study: International Relations, Methodology

 Research and Teaching Interests: Security studies

 Office Hours: Mondays 10:00 a.m. to 11:30 a.m. and Fridays 2:00 p.m. to 3:30 p.m.

 2027 Jenkins Nanovic Halls

 Eugene Gholz is an associate professor of political science at the University of Notre Dame.
 He works primarily at the intersection of national security and economic policy, on subjects including innovation, defense management, and U.S. grand strategy.
+He co-wrote a well-known International Security article that coined the term “restraint” as a proposed grand strategy for the United States.
+He is a visiting fellow at Defense Priorities for calendar year 2021.
 From 2010-2012, he served in the Pentagon as Senior Advisor to the Deputy Assistant Secretary of Defense for Manufacturing and Industrial Base Policy.
 He is the coauthor of two books: Buying Military Transformation: Technological Innovation and the Defense Industry, and U.S. Defense Politics: The Origins of Security Policy.
-Additionally, he co-wrote a well-known International Security article that coined the term “restraint” as a proposed grand strategy for the United States.
-Much of his recent scholarship focuses on energy security.
-He is vice chair of the international security section of the International Studies Association and a member of the Council on Foreign Relations; he previously held faculty positions at the University of Texas at Austin, Williams College, the University of Kentucky, and George Mason University; and his Ph.D. is from MIT.
+He is chair of the international security section of the International Studies Association (2019-2021) and a member of the Council on Foreign Relations; he previously held faculty positions at the University of Texas at Austin, Williams College, the University of Kentucky, and George Mason University; and his Ph.D. is from MIT.